h2non/toxy/README.md

 `toxy` introduces two core directives that you can plug in the proxy and should knowing before using: poisons and rules.

 **Poisons** are the specific logic to infect an incoming or outgoing HTTP flow (e.g: injecting a latency, replying with an error).
-HTTP flow can be poisoned by one or multiple poisons, and poisons can be plugged to infect both global or route level incoming traffic.
+HTTP flow can be poisoned by one or multiple poisons, and poisons can be plugged to infect both global or route level traffic, and in both incoming and outgoing traffic flows.

 **Rules** are a kind of validation filters that can be reused and applied to global incoming HTTP traffic, route level traffic or into a specific poison.
 Their responsability is to determine, via inspecting each incoming HTTP request, if the registered poisons should be enabled or not, and therefore infecting or not the HTTP traffic (e.g: match headers, query params, method, body...).